andyhomecode/mac-se-monitor/README.md

 - 2025 05 03 IT IS ALIVE!!!
 Had to use Gemini Deep Research to figure out the proper timings for TTL RGB and was able to get scaled addresses to write into the buffer!!!
 Now the problem is that the whole image is shifted 1/2 the screen to the right and wrapped around, has a top front porch that's pretty big and the bottom of the image is off the screen, and there's jitter in the bottom half of the image.
 BUT IT IS ALIVE!!!
 - 2025 05 04 IT WORKS!!!
 By adding a buffer between reading the incoming HDMI->TTL RGB stream and the framebuffer, it seems to have fixed some timing problems.
 DE HSYNC VSYNC and DATA were all exactly right on the incoming lines, now that I'm grabbing it all at once, it's writing the right data to the framebuffer.
 No jitter.
 No shifting from a delay

+further down

 ## TODO

-- TODO: Figure out why it's shifted down from the top.
-Reading lines too early?
+- Investigate vertical alignment: image may be shifted down from the top (possible timing issue)
-- TODO: Tone down the brightness cutoff so it's not totally washed out. further down
+- Adjust brightness threshold for better grayscale/monochrome appearance
-- TODO: 3D print a holder board to mount the board inside the Mac
+- 3D print a holder board to mount the FPGA inside the Mac
-- TODO: Wire up 5-v power to the HDMI board or 12v to the FPGA (probably FPGA) to the Mac power supply
+- Wire up 5V/12V power to HDMI board or FPGA from Mac power supply
-- TODO: put HDMI connector through back or front of Mac using extension.
+- Add HDMI connector extension for easier access
-- TODO: add a ROM of the Mac logo (maybe with QR?) and show that when ACTIVE low (no HDMI)
+- Add ROM for Mac logo (with QR?) and display when HDMI inactive

 ### Software/Tools